Chappa-Leeladhar/Data-Cleaning-And-EDA-in-SQL/README.md

 ORDER BY 2 DESC;
 ```
 * **Findings:** It is found that 9th month i.e.., September had the most gold traded over the years which is 9% more than the second most gold traded month.
+* **Recommendation**: Check whether this aligns with known seasonal demand drivers (e.g.,
+festival or fiscal year-end buying) a repeating pattern like this is useful for timing
+decisions, not just a curiosity.

 ### 2. In which year most gold has been traded?
 ```sql